 Flights to Seoul

-Founded 2,000 years ago, Seoul is a cosmopolitan capital city with a fascinating landscape that blends ancient Buddhist temples, palaces, and fortresses with eye-popping futuristic skyscrapers, bridges, and towers.
+Founded 2,000 years ago, Seoul is a cosmopolitan capital city with a fascinating landscape that blends ancient Buddhist temples, palaces and fortresses with eye-popping futuristic skyscrapers, bridges and towers.
 This mash-up of past and present creates an exciting energy for exploring many intriguing sites.

 Seoul-Incheon International Airport (ICN) is the largest in South Korea.
 It’s located 30 miles west of Seoul in Incheon.
 The airport serves seven international and domestic airlines, including Delta Air Lines.
 It has two terminals.
 Terminal 1 has a passenger concourse with 30 gates solely for international airlines.
 Terminal 2 was opened in 2018 and features modern, eco-friendly design and glass ceilings to let in natural light.
 A courtesy shuttle provides transportation between terminals.